linkeddatacenter/kees/README.md

 A KEES Agent SHOULD perform actions on a knowledge base on a sequence of four temporal phases called *windows*:

-- a startup  phase (**boot window**)  to initialize the knowledge base just with KEES description and TBOX statements
+1. a startup  phase (**boot window**)  to initialize the knowledge base just with KEES description and TBOX statements
-- a time slot for the population of the Knowledge Base and to link data (**learning window**)
+2. a time slot for the population of the Knowledge Base and to link data (**learning window**)
-- a time slot for the data inference (**reasoning window**)
+3. a time slot for the data inference (**reasoning window**)
-- a time slot to access the Knowledge Base and answering to questions  (**teaching window**)
+4. a time slot to access the Knowledge Base and answering to questions  (**teaching window**)

+Step 2 and 3 can be iterated.

 This sequence is called **KEES workflow** and it is a continuous integration process.

 A guard SHOULD allow user to query the knowledge base only during the teaching windows.

 A KEES Agent MUST know terms defined in  http://linkeddata.center/kees/v1 vocabulary.

 A KEES Agent MUST be able to:

-- generate all missing properties and types in a KISS configuration according the KEES Language Profile.
+- generate all missing mandatory properties and types in a KISS configuration according the KEES Language Profile.
-- provide valid defaults for missing accrual policies, error management and accrual methods.
-- generate a unique graphName if missing.
+  The KEES Agent MUST assume following default :
+    - kees:accrualPeriodicity sdmx-code:freq-N .
+Agent can interprete this value as a minimum  update frequency.
+    - kees:onlyIf "ASK {}"^^kees:sparqlQueryAskOperation .
+    - kees:resilience 0 .
+    - kees:script ""^^kees:sparqlUpdateScript .
+    - kees:resource <http://example.com/> if kees:into is missing otherwhise the same object kees:into property
+    - kees:into the same object kees:into property
+    - kees:with "CONSTRUCT WHERE {}"^^kees:sparqlQueryConstructOperation.
+    - kees:answeredBy "ASK {}"^^kees:sparqlQueryAskOperation .
+    - kees:AccrualPolicy kees:create .
+- all missing types MUST be inferred from functional properties.
+- all kees:Workflow object MUST be considered owl:sameAs, This meens that kees:boot and kees:cycle properties are merged
 - verify the validity of a kees configuration against KEES language profile
-- for any **kees:GraphAccrualPlan** objects:
-    - recognise and compute a dct:accrualPolicy that is list of strings containing  a SPARQL QUERY ASK operation or  urls to a resource providing an application/sparql-query content.
-The accrualMethod must be executed only if all list elements evaluate to true.
-The evaluation of list element must stop on first list element tthat is evaluated as "false"
-- for **kees:Learning** objects:
-   - recognise and compute a dct:accrualMethod that is made of a string containing  a SPARQL UPDATE CONSTRUCT or an url to a resource providing an application/sparql-update content.
-   - use the URI of the object referenced by the dataSource property as graphName if missing
-- for **kees:Reasoning** objects:
-   - recognise and compute a dct:accrualMethod that is made of a list strings containing  a SPARQL UPDATE CONSTRUCT or urls to a resource providing an application/sparql-update content

-A KEES agent MUST inform the RDF store when it enters or exits the teaching window.
+A KEES agent MUST update the RDF store when it enters or exits the teaching window.

-During teaching window:
+During teaching window these condition MUST be always true:

-- all named graph must be related to a kees:GraphAccrualPlan by means of dct:accrualMethod property
-- all named graph must expose a dct:created date and a dct:creator properties
+- all named graph must expose a dct:created dct:modified properties
-- all succesful created named graph must expose a dct:issued property
-- all unsuccessful created named graph (or incomple one) MUST NOT expose a dct:issued property.
+- all nemed graph MUST be related to a kees:Plan
+- for all amed graph related to a kees:SingleGraphPlan, kees:resilience must be >= of the total count of the  prov:InvalidatedAtTime properties

 ## SPARQL service requirements